 These knives include a Chef’s knife, Santoku Knife, Honesuki Knife, Paring Knife, Nakiri Knife, Kitchen Utility Knife, and a Carving Knife, as well as the extras; a Combination Sharpening Steel and Shun’s Multi-Purpose Kitchen Shears, all inside a Deluxe Bamboo Knife Block that will look incredible on any kitchen counter.

 Maintenance for this set is a breeze, although you need some extra care when washing the knives.
 Should you take care of them properly, you’re bound to get a cutlery arsenal that will last for a lifetime.
-Make sure to get a quality Cutting Board along this set as it will make the difference when it comes to longevity.
+Make sure to get a quality Cutting Board along with this set as it will make the difference when it comes to longevity.

 What we like about it